 If you are searching for a Jira alternative, you almost certainly already know what you do not want.
-You want a tool that loads in under a second.
-You want a workflow that does not require a dedicated admin to keep tidy.
-You want engineers to actually open the tracker without being prompted.
-The question is which of the modern options is the right fit for your team.
+You want a tool that loads in under a second, a workflow that does not require a dedicated admin to keep tidy, and engineers who actually open the tracker without being prompted.
+The question is which of the modern options fits your team.

 In this article